statusengine/broker/README.md

-# statusengine naemon/nagios broker module
+# Statusengine naemon/nagios broker module

-For a production ready broker module [click here](https://github.com/statusengine/module).

 The Statusengine Broker Module is a small c++ library that gets loaded into your Naemon or Nagios Core.

 It will grab all status information, encode them as JSON, and put them into the Gearman Job Server or RabbitMQ.
 Due to the queuing engine (Gearman or RabbitMQ) your Monitoring Core will not get blocked by a slow database or disk io issues.
 It is highly recommended to run the Gearman Job Server on the same node as the monitoring core.

-Visit the [documentation](https://statusengine.org/) for more information about Statusengine Broker Module
+Visit the [documentation](https://statusengine.org/broker/) for more information about Statusengine C++ Broker Module

 ## Build and Installation